faberNovel/CodeSnippet_iOS/README.md

 Code snippets are a way to share iOS practices and facilitate their integration inside Xcode projects.

-## Browse snippets
+## Browsing snippets

 You can browse code snippets in the [CodeSnippet](https://github.com/faberNovel/CodeSnippet_iOS/tree/master/CodeSnippet.md) folder.
 Each snippet resides in its dedicated folder and provides a `README` file.

-## Use snippets in Xcode
+## Integrating code snippets in Xcode

+### As Xcode templates

-To facilitate their integration inside Xcode, each snippet is associated to a Xcode template.
+To facilitate their integration inside Xcode, each [code snippet](https://github.com/faberNovel/CodeSnippet_iOS/tree/master/CodeSnippet.md) is associated to Xcode templates.

-To install the snippet templates in your machine, install [xctemplate](https://github.com/faberNovel/xctemplate-cli) and run `xctemplate install`.
+To install the snippet templates in your machine, install [xcresource](https://github.com/faberNovel/xcresource-cli) and run `xcresource template install`.
 Run the command again to update them.

 The snippet templates will be available inside Xcode anytime you create a new file (File > New > File or ⌘ + N).

 > Once integrated, a snippet can be modified as much as you want.
 It should be tested and understood by you.

+### As Xcode codesnippets

+[XCSnippet](https://github.com/faberNovel/CodeSnippet_iOS/tree/master/XcodeSnippet.md) contains sample codes that can be added to in the [Xcode code Snippets library](https://sarunw.com/posts/how-to-create-code-snippets-in-xcode/).

+Run `xcresource snippet install` to add them.

 ## Contribute